poetix/bentham/github/README.md

 * *Which events would you like to trigger this webhook?*: Send me everything (or select individual events)

 ## Webhook supported events

+Webhook events are not stored *raw*, as received.

 * `push`: stores individual `commit`s (not the push itself!).
 Implicitly de-duplicate commits.
 * Any other event is ignored at the moment